Join our mailing list to receive updates about new checklists and field testing opportunities!

 - The checklist addresses one or more specific evaluation tasks (e.g., a discrete task or an activity that cuts across multiple tasks).

-- The checklist clarifies or simplifies complex content to guide performance of evaluation tasks.
+- The checklist clarifies or simplifies complex content to guide the performance of evaluation tasks.

 - Content is based on credible sources, including the author’s experience.

-- Content does not overtly favor one evaluation approach over others, unless the checklist is intended to support application of a particular evaluation approach.
+- Content does not overtly favor one evaluation approach over others unless the checklist is intended to support the application of a particular evaluation approach.

 Clarity of purpose

 - A succinct title clearly identifies what the checklist is about.